Bartender

 If I'm paying by credit card and forget to close out my tab, is there a standard gratuity that's applied to my bill (and if so, what is it??)

-Asked by imgne6 almost 12 years ago
+Asked by imgne6 over 12 years ago

 Depends.
 I don't think there is anything standard.
 Usually it’s whatever the bar manager decides to add.